nathalieroemer/nathalieromer/content/_index.md

             the group decision-making format.
 Group deliberation via online chat reduces accuracy.
 Initial speakers bias the group’s estimation towards their own priors, but first speakers with minority views (of priors) lead to more accurate group estimations.{{< /spoiler >}}
-            - The effect of advice on self-evaluation(with [Marina Schröder](https://www.inec.uni-hannover.de/de/schroeder)){{< spoiler text="Abstract" >}}We experimentally examine how different advice formats affect self-evaluations.
+            - The effect of advice on self-evaluation (with [Marina Schröder](https://www.inec.uni-hannover.de/de/schroeder))[draft in preparation]{{< spoiler text="Abstract" >}}We experimentally examine how different advice formats affect self-evaluations.
 We find that advice given based on noisy performance signals increases self-evaluations and success of highperformers while reducing success for low-performers.
 Both genders respond similarly to proactive advice, given before self-evaluation.
 However, reactive advice—given after a preliminary self-evaluation—